cloudxabide/aperture.lab-IPI/Foo/OCP4-installation.md

 STATUS:  Work in Progress.
 Trying to make this less dependent on the host it's running on and PULL
            everything needed for all the tasks.

+NOTES:  This (at this time) should be run as root.
+I have opted to use qemu+ssh - this is kind of
+          ridiculous actually.
+I'm not sure I care (much) to get this working using (libvirt + IPI)

 ## Pre-reqs
 NOTE:  you don't *always* need to do this part.
 It is here (mostly) as a reference.